 Figure 7.
-Foundation response to base excitation of a 12-cycle 2 Hz sine pulse with 0.50 g acceleration amplitude (Sin2-0.50 g).
-Moment-rotation and settlement-rotation response for : (a) the large foundation (FSv = 7.3); (b) the medium foundation (FSv = 3.5); and (c) the small foundation (FSv = 2.3).
+Foundation response to excitation with a 12-cycle 2 Hz sine pulse with 0.50 g acceleration amplitude (Sin2-0.50 g).
+Moment-rotation and settlement-rotation response for : (a) the large ($FS_V = 7.3$); (b) the medium ($FS_V = 3.5$); and (c) the small foundation ($FS_V = 2.3$).

-4 CONCLUSIONS
+CONCLUSIONS

-The most significant outcome of this study is the experimental verification - "proof of concept" - of the potential effectiveness of rocking isolation as a means of seismic protection of a bridge pier.
+The most significant outcome of this study is the experimental verification of the potential effectiveness of rocking isolation as a means of seismic protection of a bridge pier.
 Acting as a safety "fuse", full mobilization of foundation capacity (in the form of uplifting and soil yielding) constrains the acceleration transmitted onto the superstructure to a value below a critical acceleration α_c , which is directly associated with foundation capacity M{ult} and, hence, decreases with reducing foundation size.
 The effectiveness of rocking isolation in terms of inertial loading for the entire set of studied earthquake excitations is summarized in Figure 9.
-Evidently, the two under-designed foundations (medium and small) drastically reduce the maximum acceleration α{max} transmitted to the deck for all studied seismic excitations.
+Evidently, the two under-designed foundations (medium and small) drastically reduce the maximum acceleration α{max} transmitted to the deck for all the studied seismic excitations.

 Despite having quite different FS values, the medium and small foundations sustain practically the same moment loading and consequently permit similar levels of inertial loading to be transmitted onto the superstructure.
-This similarity in their capacity can be attributed to two observations : (i) lateral load capacity is principally controlled by the slenderness ratio h/L, and is much less sensitive to changes in the foundation out-of-plane dimension; and (ii) during cyclic loading, an overstrength mechanism was observed to take place and affect mainly the capacity of small foundations.
+This similarity in their capacity can be attributed to two observations : (i) lateral load capacity is principally controlled by the slenderness ratio h/L being much less sensitive to changes in the foundation out-of-plane dimension; and (ii) during cyclic loading, an overstrength mechanism was observed to take place and affect mainly the capacity of small foundations.

 FS_V affects the development and accumulation of permanent displacements.
-In the case of symmetric seismic motions such as the sine pulse presented herein, the increase of settlement appears to be the only significant argument against the rocking isolation concept (i.e. underdesigning the foundation for the sake of structural safety).
-Real - asymmetric excitations may also bring about in some considerable permanent foundation rotation, which will unavoidably result permanent deck drift.
+In the case of symmetric seismic motions such as the sine pulse presented herein, the increase of settlement appears to be the only significant argument against the rocking isolation concept (i.e. under-designing the foundation for the sake of structural safety).
+Real - asymmetric excitations may also bring about some considerable permanent foundation rotation, which will unavoidably result permanent deck drift.
 Yet, the problem reduces to defining the acceptable displacements of the superstructure in relation to performance requirements.

 Figure 8.
-Acceleration time histories recorded at the level of the deck (center of mass) for base excitation with a 12-cycle 2 Hz sine of 0.15 g acceleration amplitude (Sin2-0.15 g) for : (a) the large foundation (FSv = 7.3); (b) the medium foundation (FSv = 3.5); and (c) the small foundation (FSv = 2.3).
+Acceleration time histories recorded at the level of the deck (center of mass) for base excitation with a 12-cycle 2 Hz sine of 0.15 g acceleration amplitude (Sin2-0.15 g) for : (a) the large ($FS_V = 7.3$); (b) the medium ($FS_V = 3.5$); and (c) the small foundation ($FS_V = 2.3$).

 Figure 9.
-Rocking isolation effectiveness for the three pier-foundation systems : maximum deck acceleration α max with versus the acceleration amplitude AE of the base excitation.
+Rocking isolation effectiveness for the three pier-foundation systems : maximum deck acceleration α{max} with versus the acceleration amplitude A_F of the base excitation.

-5 ACKNOWLEDGEMENT
+ACKNOWLEDGEMENT